mja65/Emu68-Imager/docs/included.md

 ## Included with the Emu68 Imager Tool

 - 7Zip - Copyright (C) 2024 Igor Pavlov.
 7zip is free software licenced under the GNU LGPL license.
-Both the binaries and the source code can be obtained from [https://www.7-zip.org/](https://www.7-zip.org/)
+Both the binaries and the source code can be obtained from [https://www.7-zip.org/](https://www.7-zip.org/).
+Licence information is available at [https://www.7-zip.org/license.txt](https://www.7-zip.org/license.txt) and is also included in the 7ZLicense sub-folder in the Programs Folder.
 - Roadshow Demo - Included with permission from Olaf Barthel and Andreas Magerl.
 Please consider supporting the developers by purchasing the full version from [http://roadshow.apc-tcp.de/](http://roadshow.apc-tcp.de)
 - Picasso96 configuration file - Included with permission from Jens Schönfeld.
 Free version is downloaded from aminet and installed.
 Jens would like it noted:
     - The only location to purchase a legal copy of P96 is Individual Computers.